Project Timeline in Excel

-Note: Duration can be entered directly or formula can be used to find out Duration.
+Note: Duration can be entered directly, or a formula can be used to find out Duration.

-In the formula, “+1” is used to include the day of starting date.
+In the formula, +1 is used to include the day of the starting date.

 Now let’s begin to build a chart.

-In the Ribbon, go to “INSERT” tab and select the Bar graph option in “Charts” sub-tab.
+In the Ribbon, go to the “INSERT” tab and select the Bar graph option in the “Charts” sub-tab.
 Select the Stacked Bar (second option in 2-D Bar Section)

 By selecting this graph, a blank chart area will appear.
-Select that blank area and do a right click to select “Select Data” option.
+Select that blank area and do a right-click to select the “Select Data” option.

 - “Select Data Source” pop up will appear to select the data.
 Click on the “Add” button under Legend Entries (Series).

-Again hit on the “Add” button to select Series name and Values of Duration column same as above.
+Again hit on the “Add” button to select the Series name and Values of Duration column the same as above.

 After adding both Starting Date and Duration data into the chart,